ssboisen/keyboardkat/README.md

 It adds a few features on top of those already available in Mousetrap but support the same api as Mousetrap for a drop-in replacement.

+It supports both amd and node-style modules as well as regular oldschool global style.

 It is licensed under the Apache 2.0 license.

 It is around **2.6kb** minified and gzipped and **5.9kb** minified, when embedding Mousetrap.